 In a start-up, there’s an endless list of things you could spend your time doing.
 How do you most efficiently spend your time?
 The worst part is that many activities feel productive but really aren’t.
 Take email, for example.
 If every time you get an email, you drop what you’re doing to deal with it, you’ll spend your entire day on email.
 Obviously, falling behind is a problem, but you can dedicate chunks of time to work through it.
 Context switches are expensive.

 Another culprit is building features that aren’t mission critical.
 Sometimes a customer asks for a feature, and it’s tempting to say “we’ll have it done today”.
 We’ve done this many times.
 We want to impress people and deliver value as fast as possible.
 It feel right, but you will end up building a lot of features that aren’t useful to many people.
 This isn’t an efficient use of time.
 It’s much better to pick one high-level strategy, and patiently execute it.

 The best way to solve this is to set measurable goals.
 What is your team trying to accomplish this year, half, quarter, and month?
 What must be done to hit these goals?
 What can I work on today that will move the needle the most?
 Thinking this way helps you make unbiased decisions about how to spend your time.
 Otherwise, you’re just acting in the heat of the moment: inefficiently.

 On top of these things, remember that you are in the business of helping people.
 People buy your product because it solves their problems.
 The more you can get in the mindset of helping others, the better your company will do.

-Now, let's look at some of the companies that were successfully bootstrapped.
+Now, let's look at some of the startups that were successfully bootstrapped.

 1. Zoho: The operating system for business